-Included in statement of profit or loss is BD 156,479 of government support received relating to supporting the payroll of Company's employees, BD 119,756 relating to utility bills and BD 85,118 relating to Government levy.
-The Company has elected to present the payroll and utility bills support by reducing the related expense.
+Total package received by the Company during the year was BD 143,093 (2020: BD 361,353).
+Included in statement of profit or loss for the year BD 62,480 of government support received relating to supporting the payroll of Company's employees and BD 80,613 relating to Government levy.
+The Company has elected to present payroll support by reducing the related expense.
 Government levy has been presented in other income.

-The management and the Board of Directors (BOD) have been closely monitoring the potential impact of the COVID-19 developments on the Company's operations and financial position; including possible loss of revenue, impact on asset valuations, impairment, review of onerous contracts, outsourcing arrangements etc. Based on their assessment, the BOD is of the view that the Company will continue as a going concern entity for the next 12 months from the date of this financial statements.
+The management have been closely monitoring the potential impact of the COVID-19 developments on the Company's operations and financial position; including possible loss of revenue, impact on asset valuations, impairment, review of onerous contracts, outsourcing arrangements etc. Based on their assessment, the management is of the view that the Company will continue as a going concern entity for the next 12 months from the date of these financial statements.